-- (a) There is a plethora of new spatial data, policies and plans relating to the environmental landscape, allowing for more refined, quantitative analysis of the impacts of development patterns in the Province over time and to better identify provincial priority areas. - (b) New environmental impact assessment legislation requires greater intergovernmental coordination and decision-making. - (c) Climate change commitments relating to COP21 agreements mean that the Province must commit more strongly to a green growth path and embrace green economy opportunities. - (d) There is evidence that climate change is resulting in shifting crop belts and natural habitats, increased risk of storm events and changing weather patterns.
+- (a) There is a plethora of new spatial data, policies and plans relating to the environmental landscape, allowing for more refined, quantitative analysis of the impacts of development patterns in the Province over time and to better identify provincial priority areas. - (b) New environmental impact assessment legislation requires greater intergovernmental coordination and decision-making. - (c) Climate change commitments relating to COP21 agreements (the 21st Conference of the Parties to the United Nations Framework Convention on Climate Change) mean that the Province must commit more strongly to a green growth path and embrace green economy opportunities. - (d) There is evidence that climate change is resulting in shifting crop belts and natural habitats, increased risk of storm events and changing weather patterns.
 This climate change trend requires dynamic policies and programs to address agricultural development, biodiversity conservation and disaster management, including targeting interventions in the most vulnerable communities. - (e) The natural resource base including the soil, water, air, biodiversity and the natural landscapes provide a range of ecosystem services to support growth and development in the Province.
 There is an opportunity to better understand environmental thresholds, such as the water balance in stressed catchments, in order to plan for more sustainable growth and development in order to maintain and enhance the resilience of these ecosystem services to provide not only for the current generation but for future generations and to withstand the impact of a changing climate.